jarvisar/interpreter/README.md

 `python main.py -f example.jlang`

-The compiler will execute the final expression's generated assembly code and print out the results.
+The compiler will generate and execute the final expression's assembly code and print out the results.
 Note that the final expression in the file must end with a semicolon to indicate that assembly code should be generated and executed.

 ### Known Issues & Limitations